Hours of Operation

 - Are you well?
 We ask that guests stay home and reschedule your visit if:

 - You feel ill, have a temperature or cough

 - You think you have been in contact with someone who is/was ill

 Can I bring in outside food, beverages, or coolers?

 Guests may bring in their own water, as the museum water fountains are not in service.
 Water bottles are not allowed in the gallery areas.
 No coolers, outside food or other beverages will be allowed unless they are required for special dietary needs.

 As a member, how many tickets can I reserve?
 What about Community Group Members?

 Members are allotted the number of tickets based on their current membership level (i.e. Individual = 1, Family = 2 adults + children).
 If you have a PLUS ONE membership level, you may reserve 1 ticket for a guest (adult or child).
-After the July 18-July 31 members only period, tickets for additional guests may be purchased by the member using the general admission prices.
+Tickets for additional guests may be purchased by the member using the general admission prices.
 Members must show their current membership card and ID, along with their e-ticket(s)/printed ticket(s) to be admitted.
 Questions?
 Please contact the membership department at (402) 444-5071.

 Community Group Members – please call the membership department to schedule your visit in advance.

 Will I receive a confirmation of my purchase?